kalabakas1/MPE/Documentation/Controllable API.md

 This document describes an idea that makes it possible to define a API-key that can be limited in a way so each key can only call a limited amount of API methods.
 Likewise, due to the GDPR, I wanted to make it possible to limit the amount of fields returned to each of the API keys for a specific type of object.
 That way one can document what kind of data is returned to each of the keys.

+## Implementation
+This section describes a bit about the implementation.
+This is not production ready at all and is not intended to be, but rather be a project to proof a concept.

+### Configuration of API access
+The basis for this implementation is the Key.
+It's pretty straightforward, just create a new key in the API_Key table only defining a name.
+It autogenerates a GUID as the API-key.
+It is also possible here to define the key as a Admin - that enabling all fields without any restrictions.

+When this is done you can now insert records in the API_Method table, defining which methods the key have access to.
+These value defined in the field "Method" should be equal the value of the attributed defined on the API method in the controller.

+When this is done you have to find define what the fields the key should have returned.
+This is only done for the classes decorated with the RestrictSerialization attribute - all other classes returns all fields.

+There are two ways to define this configuration.
+By declaring only a TypeAlias - that enabling the key to get the entire object returned.
+Or you can define both a TypeAlias and a FieldName - that only returning the fields defined in the table for that type.

+### Decorating through attributes
+This small setup is using attributes to controll the functionality.

+#### RestrictMethod
+This is intended to decorate API methods in the controller.
+When it is executed it will do a lookup in the database to check if the API key defined in Authorization header is allowed to call the method.
+The method name is defined in the attribute initialization.

+#### RestrictSerialization
+This defines that a specific class is under the limitation during return of the serialized data.
+You should define a type alias that is used for mapping in the database so it is possible to define that a key have access to a field or the entire type.

+#### RestrictSerializationController
+To enable the limited serialization you have to decorate the controller with this attribute.
+This takes the controller configuration and sets the contract resolver to use the ApiLimitedFieldContractResolver implementation that only serializes what have been configured in the database.

 ## Data model
 The following are the different models with fields that is the foundation of the API setup.